edgio-docs/edgio-docs/src/guides/performance/rules/features.md

     <Callout type="tip">

-      Use [rule variables](#rule-variables) to dynamically construct this relative path.
+      Use [feature variables](#feature-variables) to dynamically construct this relative path.
 However, you may not use response metadata when defining a cache-key.

     </Callout>